-Pilot Award (PA) proposals ($50,000 or $100,000, one year) are the smallest size grands we award.
+Pilot Award (PA) proposals ($100,000, one year) are the smallest size grants we award.
 These proposals have usually one (or two smaller) aims that describe work requiring one year to complete.
 They might have only one PI with or without collaborators.
 They are usually a proof-of-concept, pilot & feasibility type grant.

-This grant award would total either $50,000 or $100,000 over one year.
+This grant award would total $100,000 over one year.
 NETRF funds two to three Pilot awards each year.

 The Neuroendocrine Tumor Research Foundation (NETRF) seeks investigators and teams with the tools to study neuroendocrine cancers in innovative and transformative ways.

 - Applicants must have a faculty appointment (assistant professor and above).

 - Applicants must have the skills, knowledge, and resources necessary to carry out the proposed research.

 - Applicants must have an MD, PhD, MD/PhD or equivalent degree.

 - Candidates must demonstrate a commitment to continue with NET research and the potential for further development in this area.